 1951-1962 NINO CERRUTI AND MEN’S FASHION

-After the premature death of Silvio Cerruti in 1951, the eldest son Nino takes over as head of the company .
+After the premature death of Silvio Cerruti in 1951, the eldest son Nino takes over as head of the company.
 Although he is only 20 at the time, he immediately demonstrates a unique aesthetic sensitivity and organizational ability, which go on to make him a fashion icon.
-In 1957 the designer decides to enter the world of men’s fashion and founds HITMAN, a company specializing in the production of men’s clothing.
-With a staff of 350 employees Hitman produces 120,000 garments a year in close collaboration with another 10 Italian companies.
-In the Sixties more than 50% of production is destined for the foreign market.
+In 1957 the designer decides to enter the world of men’s fashion and founds HITMAN, a company specialized in the production of men’s clothing.
+With a staff of 350 employees Hitman produces 120,000 garments a year in close collaboration with other 10 Italian companies.
+In the Sixties more than 50% of production was destined for the foreign market.

 1963-1968 CERRUTI 1881 AND THE BOUTIQUES